 - a.
-A school will receive 100 points for defeating a school in its own class; - 90 points for defeating a school in one lower class; - 80 points for defeating a school in two lower classes; - 110 points for defeating a school in one higher class; - 120 points for defeating a school in two higher classes. - b.
-A school defeating a league opponent of a lower class will not be subject to the structure as outlined in paragraph a., but will receive 100 points. - c.
-This is used only if a game is played against an out-of-state team at their site.
+A school will receive 100 points for defeating a school in its own class; 90 points for defeating a school one class below it; 80 points for defeating a school two classes below it; 70 points for defeating a school one class above it; 110 points for defeating a school one class above it; 120 points for defeating a school two classes above it; 130 points for defeating a school three classes above it - b.
+A school defeating a league opponent of a lower class will not be subject to the structure as outlined in paragraph a., but will receive 100 points. - Because a tiebreaker must be used for all games played in Connecticut, the following will only apply if a team is playing an away game against an out-of-state team.
 The out-of-state team must be a member of their state high school association:

-A school will receive 50 points for tying a school in its own class;
+A school will receive 50 points for tying a school in its own class; 45 points for tying a school one class below it; 40 points for tying a school two classes below it; 35 points for tying a school three classes below it; 55 points for tying a school one class above it; 60 points for tying a school two classes above it; 65 points for tying a school three classes above it.

-- 45 points for tying a school in one lower class; - 40 points for tying a school in two lower classes; - 55 points for tying a school in one higher class; - 60 points for tying a school in two higher classes. - d.
+- d.
 A school will receive 10 points for each victory and 5 points for each tie earned by any opponent it has defeated. - e.
 A school will receive 5 points for each victory and 2.5 points for each tie earned by an opponent it has tied.
 A school will not receive any bonus points for a tie where they were the opponent. - f.
 The total number of playoff points will be divided by the total number of games played to determine the point value earned by each school.

 - g.
 The following three steps will be used in breaking ties in pairings if two or more schools finish with the same point value in the same division. - 1) In the event that there are exactly two schools tied at the point value and the two schools have met during the regular season, the winner wins the position in question. - 2) The wins and ties of each of the opponents are added (2 points per win and 1 point per tie) and the team with the greatest number of points wins the position in question.
-This includes each opponent regardless of whether the game was won or lost. - 3) If there is still no winner the computer will "flip a coin" to determine the winner of the position. - h.
+This includes each opponent regardless of whether the game was won or lost. - 3) Each team will be assigned a computer-generated random "tiebreaker number" two weeks prior to the end of the season.
+If there is still no winner after the first two criteria in this section are applied the team with the highest random tiebreaker number will be the winner of the position. - h.
 The top eight (8) teams in each division will qualify for the quarter-final games (32 teams total)